Welcome to today's edition of the Rush 24-7 podcast.

 Pretty stealth political move.

-The one thing that I forgot to tell Barbara Walters, you know, you go back in hindsight and fix anything, but I forgot to say, plus, one Barbara, there's one thing I should point out.
+The one thing that I forgot to tell Barbara Walters, you know, go back in hindsight and fix anything, but I forgot to say, plus, Barbara, there's one thing I should point out.

 It'd be much easier to undermine his administration from within it than from over in the Senate.

-Um but I uh forgot to say that.
+But I forgot to say that.

-I'm praising Obama for taking her out of the presidential sweepstakes in 2012.
+So anyway, I'm praising Obama for taking her out of the presidential sweepstakes in 2012.

 And I am surprised she took it on that basis.

-So let's now take a tour around the rest of the drive-by's.
+So let's now take a tour around the rest of the drive-bys.

-CNN's American morning is a montage of Jim Acosta's report about the nomination of Hillary as Secretary of State.
+Tuesday morning, CNN's American morning is a montage of Jim Acosta's report about the nomination of Hillary as Secretary of State.

 You'll also hear Krauthammer in this.